GastonMazzei/NEDISS/README.md

 * TEST: `{0,1,2}` are the possible test modes to run as it is currently under development.

 * SEED: `any int` is the seed to use during the entire simulation.

+* kneigh: `0-inf` defines the number of neighbors to which connect if building a Small-World graph.

+* proba: `[0,1]` defines the probability used in the relevant constructors, currently Erdos-Renyi and Small-World.

 * OMP_THREAD_LIMIT: `3-inf` is the maximum number of threads allowed per processor.
 At least three are required by our current division of tasks which is thread-id dependant.